lukaszgajewski/pytradeshifts/intmodel/README.md

 Considering the amount of data they are mostly #```.gitingored```.

-The whole procedures takes 6+ hours on Intel Xeon E3-1200 and takes 16+ GB RAM, and about 0.5GB of disk space.
+The whole procedures takes around 3.5 hours on Intel Xeon E3-1200 and takes 16+ GB RAM, and about 0.5GB of disk space.
 It also produces tens of thousands of intermidiary files so there's quite a lot of IO happening.
 If you don't have an SSD it will take longer.
 We use IO instead of putting everything into RAM for two reasons: